kraih/mojo-playwright/README.md

 # Playwright and Mojolicious [![](https://github.com/kraih/mojo-playwright/workflows/linux/badge.svg)](https://github.com/kraih/mojo-playwright/actions)

   This is a companion repo to my blog post
   [Playwright and Mojolicious](https://dev.to/kraih/playwright-and-mojolicious-21hn).
-Here can find a few examples for how to use [Playwright](https://playwright.dev) to test the sample [Mojolicious](https://mojolicious.org) WebSocket application `chat.pl`.
+Here you can find a few examples for how to use [Playwright](https://playwright.dev) to test the sample [Mojolicious](https://mojolicious.org) WebSocket application `chat.pl`.
 Tests are written in a mix of Perl and JavaScript.
 Thanks to [Node Tap](https://node-tap.org) you can run them all with `prove` at the same time.
 Even in parallel with `-j 3`!

 ## How to run?